StrikingLoo/strikingloo.github.io/wiki/navigation-guide.md

 ## Book Reviews

-> Yet who reads to bring about an end however desirable?
-Are there not some pursuits that we practise because they are good in themselves, and some pleasures that are final?
-And is not this among them?
-I have sometimes dreamt, at least, that when the Day of Judgment dawns and the great conquerors and lawyers and statesmen come to receive their rewards — their crowns, their laurels, their names carved indelibly upon imperishable marble — the Almighty will turn to Peter and will say, not without a certain envy when He sees us coming with our books under our arms, "Look, these need no reward.
+> I have sometimes dreamt, at least, that when the Day of Judgment dawns and the great conquerors and lawyers and statesmen come to receive their rewards — their crowns, their laurels, their names carved indelibly upon imperishable marble — the Almighty will turn to Peter and will say, not without a certain envy when He sees us coming with our books under our arms, "Look, these need no reward.
 We have nothing to give them here.
-They have loved reading." <i>- Virginia Woolf</i>
+They have loved reading." <br><i>- Virginia Woolf</i>

 I save every quote I found especially interesting in each book on a separate page of this wiki.
 I also usually write a summary of the book and the impressions it left me.